Sv443-Network/SvCoreLib/README.md

 <br>

-### This is a core dependency of all of my Node.js projects and a continuation of [JSLib-npm](https://github.com/Sv443/JSLib-npm)
+### This is a core dependency of almost all projects of the Sv443 Network and a continuation of https://github.com/Sv443/JSLib-npm
-Although it is intended for my own projects, feel free to use this library (make sure to follow [the license terms](https://sv443.net/LICENSE) though)
+Although it is intended for the Sv443 Network's own projects, feel free to use this library (make sure to follow [the license terms](./LICENSE.txt) though)

 <br>